twtstudio/twt-sso-php/README.md

 $sso = new TwT\SSO\Api($app_id, $app_key);
 ```

-Apply for an app ID and app key from your group leader, if you havn't got one already.
+Apply for an app ID and app key from your group leader, if you haven't got one already.

 ### Get Login URL